SilentAuroras/cloud-resume-challenge/README.md

 - Terraform

 # Checklist
-- [x] Obtain the Google Cloud Digital Leader certification (or higher)
+- [x] Get the Google Cloud Digital Leader certification (or higher)
+  - Associate Cloud Engineer obtained
 - [x] Write your resume in HTML
 - [x] Style your resume with CSS
 - [x] Deploy your HTML resume as a static website using Google Cloud Storage